Damian Jaroń

-Damian Jaroń (born 9 April 1990) is a Polish footballer who plays as a midfielder for Pogoń Grodzisk Mazowiecki.
+Damian Jaroń (born 9 April 1990) is a Polish professional footballer who plays as a midfielder for and captains I liga club Pogoń Grodzisk Mazowiecki.

-Career

-Club
+Club career

 In July 2010, he was loaned to GKP Gorzów Wlkp. on a one-year deal.
 He was released half a year later.

 In March 2011, he was loaned to Wisła Płock on a half-year deal.
-In June 2011, he was sold to Wisła and signed a two and a half year contract.
+In June 2011, he was sold to Wisła and signed a two-and-a-half-year contract.

-International
+International career

 He was a part of Poland under-21 national football team.